Skip to Content

 Career Research Award

-Established in 2009, the Career Research Award is a biennial award that recognizes the career of an outstanding and accomplished researcher working on an aspect of paediatric research in Canada.
+Established in 2009, the Career Research Award is a biennial award that recognizes the longstanding career of an outstanding and accomplished researcher working on an aspect of paediatric research in Canada.

 The award is presented during the CPS Annual Conference.
 The recipient is awarded a commemorative plaque and a $1,000 prize and complimentary CPS membership for 1 year.

-Awarded every other year, the next award will be presented in 2024.
+Awarded every other year, the next award will be presented in 2026.

-Current recipient(s): Dr. Jan Gorter
+Current recipient(s): Dr. Stuart Turvey

 Nominations